erikdubois/Arc-Theme-Colora/README.md

 # Arc-Colora Theme

 ##The goal is to make scripts that make it easy to change the colours of the Arc-Theme
-Source can be found at https://github.com/horst3180/
+The arc theme can be found at https://github.com/horst3180/

-###A youtube tutorial can be found here :
+###Many articles and youtube tutorials can be found here :

 ###http://erikdubois.be/category/themes/arc-based-themes/

-[Sardi icons](https://sourceforge.net/projects/sardi/files/) uses also the term COLORA to indicate that the icons can be ANY colour.
-Hope this will be more transparent to the end-user.

 ##Arc COLORA is capable to have ANY colour YOU like.